(C)loud

 Summary

-The poems in this collection grapple with the profound failures of institutions in response to child sexual abuse, as detailed in the Australian Royal Commission report of 2017.
-Drawing from the writer’s personal history within the Roman Catholic tradition, and her position as a settler on stolen First Nations’ lands, the poems explore related institutional failings.
+The poems in this collection respond to the failed institutional responses to child sexual abuse as detailed in the Australian Royal Commission report handed down in 2017.
+The poems reflect the writer’s own background in the Roman Catholic tradition and her situation as a settler on stolen First Nations’ lands and the related institutional failures in both cases.
+Poet and researcher Anne Elvey was part of a group of four whistleblowers who approached the Vicar-General of the Roman Catholic Ar…

 Book Details